bobabots253/bobadocs/docs/electronics/sensors.md

 ![Ultrasonic Basics](../assets/images/sensors/ultrasonic_basics.png)

-*Example if Ultrasonic Senor in action*
+*Example of Ultrasonic Senor in Action*

 Ultrasonic sensors are used to measure the distance between the sensor and an object.
 We used it in an arduino lesson, where we took the output from this sensor and displayed the measured distance to the console.
 Check [this](https://docs.google.com/presentation/d/19o4NYb6BRZlHKXEtQFi8vAW7o6CekYDQpzCjqVORx2g/edit#slide=id.p) lesson out.